-FY 2022 was another challenging year with the impact of the Russia/Ukraine war, with increased raw materials price driven by higher USD/ MUR FX and freight costs.
+FY 2023 was another challenging year with the impact of the difficult economic and trading conditions prevailing in Madagascar and the reduced profitability in Mauritius following the introduction of cement price controls.
 Despite the difficult operating environment, the Group and the Company showed tremendous resilience to deliver profitable performances.
-FY 2023 is expected to remain challenging, but the directors are confident they can maintain the Group and Company at profitable levels.
+FY 2024 is expected to remain challenging, but the directors are confident that they can maintain the Group and Company at profitable levels.